Precious Death

-Precious Death was a Southern California heavy metal band from the 1990s.
+Precious Death is a Southern California heavy metal band from the 1990s.
 The group was known for intense live shows that won over the local scene in L.A. before broadening their audience the rest of the country.
 They were a regular favorite at KNAC nights, on the Hollywood strip, and at summer music festivals.
 The group wrote songs with a Christian message.
 Singer Christopher Scott and guitarist David Bishop went on to form Blackball as a side project.
 Precious Death won album of the year and rock song of the year at the LA Music Awards and was nominated for Dove awards.
 The band's album, Southpaw, was ranked in one of the Top 10 essential Christian metal albums by Loudersound.

+Precious Death was a Los Angeles-based heavy metal band active during the 1990s, known for their dynamic fusion of metal, grunge, and crossover thrash elements, often incorporating Christian themes into their lyrics.
+The band was formed in 1989 and consisted of: